-Identification Numbers for Paid Preparers
+ID Numbers for Paid Preparers

-If you pay someone else to prepare your return, that person must also include an identification number where requested.
-A paid preparer may use any of the following.
+If you pay someone else to prepare your return, that person must also include an ID number where requested.

+- A paid preparer may use any of the following.

 - his or her SSN

 - his or her PTIN

+the EIN for the bit

-- the federal employer identification number for the business
+- the EIN for the business

-A paid preparer who fails to include the proper numbers may also be subject to a penalty.
+A paid preparer who fails to include the proper ID numbers may also be subject to a penalty.